What you see… and what you don’t

 The Ames Monument stands before you today.
 But the town of Sherman, once a bustling stop along the railroad, is only a memory.
 Hear about the settlement before it vanished.

-An unusual 60 ft. pyramid shaped monument, this haunting limestone mass stands alone on the prairie and towers over the remains of the one-time railroad town of Sherman.
+An unusual 60 ft. pyramid shaped monument, this haunting granite mass stands alone on the prairie and towers over the remains of the one-time railroad town of Sherman.
 This monument was built in 1881 to honor the Ames brothers, Oliver and Oakes, who were influential leaders in the construction of the transcontinental railroad.
 The Union Pacific built the monument despite a scandal about the brothers’ mismanagement of railroad funds.

 (July 2017 the Ames Monument became a National Historic Landmark.)